-Breathtaking natural scenery and abundant activities make this part of the Driftless Region popular year-round.
-But the Baraboo Area really comes alive when fall colors start to pop.
+Breathtaking natural scenery and abundant activities make this region popular year-round.
+But this is truly the place to be when fall colors start to pop.

 Where to begin?

 Where might you start your visit to the Baraboo Area?
-You can’t go wrong with Ski-Hi Fruit Farm.
-Located atop the Baraboo Bluffs, the orchard offers a panoramic view of the peaks the glaciers left behind.
+You can’t go wrong with Ski Hi Fruit Farm.
+Located atop the Baraboo Bluffs, the orchard offers a gorgeous panoramic view.

-Just up Ski-Hi Road you’ll find Devil’s Lake State Park, the most-visited park in the Wisconsin system.
-Stunning in every season, it truly bursts into life in fall.
+Just up Ski Hi Road you’ll find Devil’s Lake State Park, the most-visited park in the Wisconsin system.
+Stunning in every season, it truly bursts into life each fall.
 Cool weather is conducive to hiking up the east bluff to see Balanced Rock and Devil’s Doorway.
 At the summit you can overlook the lake and thousands of trees turning orange, yellow and red.

-If you find yourself thirsty after enjoying all these activities, you’ll be happy to learn the Baraboo Area offers many adult beverage options, with more coming on line soon.
-Driftless Glen Distillery offers its artisanal spirits and quality dining on the Baraboo Riverfront, next to Circus World.
+If you find yourself thirsty after enjoying all these activities, you’ll be happy to learn the Baraboo Area offers many adult beverage options.
+Driftless Glen Distillery offers its artisanal spirits and quality dining on the Baraboo Riverfront.

 If you prefer to unwind with wine, Baraboo Bluff Winery serves its products with a spectacular view of the hilly terrain west of town.
 On the downtown square, Von Klaus Winery offers tastings and bottles of its wines, adding new selections every year.
-On the road to Devil’s Lake, a recent addition to the community – Balanced Rock Winery – serves its vino in a glimmering new facility with hillside views.
+On the road to Devil’s Lake you’ll find Balanced Rock Winery, which serves its vino in a glimmering new facility featuring hillside views and live music.

 The Baraboo Area is always a colorful place, never more so than in fall!